SoL0-tech/tracksearch/README.md

 - A testing scaffold was implemented at the end to demonstrate some basic understanding of testing structure, but mocking mongoose felt like a poor use of time for the sake of two tests, considering it was almost close-of-business Tuesday.
 I hope this doesn't count against me too much.

+- The server is exposed through `http` (not using TLS/SSL).
+This obviously makes the token vulnerable to in-flight interception.
+In a production environment, we would want to use `https`.

-### Final comments
+## Final comments

-Overall enjoyed the assignment.
+Overall, I enjoyed the assignment!

-Thanks all for your consideration, and hope for positive feedback.
+Thanks to all for your consideration, and I hope for positive feedback.